cwright7101/mulksg/README.md

 As can be seen from the paper to AlCoB 2019 (https://drive.google.com/file/d/1VhTjF9L_5BRb_mtb6goHMAZ3jyUVGrKm/view), if there are limited resources on your desktop computer the speed is decreased.

 If parallel doesn't use the right number of threads, export OMP_NUM_THREADS XX, then add -x OMP_NUM_THREADS to the command line.

+To build, cd to the spades_src folder, then type make.
+This will make both spades version 3.13.0 and mulksg.py.
+They share the same base code at this point.